incoming webhooks

 subject Yes Text The subject of the email.

-This operation allows you to create and send a campaign to one or more lists, choosing one of your custom templates as content.
+This operation allows you to create and send a campaigns to one or more lists, choosing one of your custom templates as content.

 Required fields